 So, instead of filling in the blank with another name, make it the name of a celebrity.

-Or instead of filing in the blank with any color, be specific that it should be the colors of some country’s flag.
+Or instead of filing in the blank with any colour, be specific that it should be the colours of some country’s flag.

 Here’s an example of one I made for Italian (click to enlarge):

 You’ll notice that my example has more technical grammar words in it, like “singular masculine noun” and “singular feminine adjective”, but yours does not have to be this way at all.

 Plus, it changes according to what language you’re learning.
 So if I were to make one for Mandarin, I wouldn’t need to specify whether it’s the third person of a verb because there are no verb conjugations in Mandarin.

 It turns into a pretty weird story depending on how creative you get and that’s good because our brains like weird things.